twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 To help ensure that changes in Helpful status reflect a clear shift in consensus, we require that the note intercept $i_n$ drops below the applicable threshold by more than 0.01 before the note loses Helpful status.
 For example, if a note achieved Helpful status with note intercept $i_n>0.40$, then the note would need $i_n<0.39$ before losing Helpful status.
-Similarly, if a note was impacted by tag outlier filter and required note intercedpt $i_n>0.50$ to achieve Helpful status, the note would need $i_n<0.49$ to lose Helpful status.
+Similarly, if a note was impacted by tag outlier filter and required note intercept $i_n>0.50$ to achieve Helpful status, the note would need $i_n<0.49$ to lose Helpful status.

 ## Multi-Model Note Ranking